- Active project

 September 2022Characterise which environmental risks and uncertainties affect commercial wild harvest Pāua infrastructure

 March 2023Integrated Calculating Model of environmental risks and uncertainties facing the commercial Pāua wild harvest sector

 April 2023Document factors that might prevent use of the model for other locations, fisheries (eg lobster) and industries, together with the modifications that would be needed

-June 2023Final project report summarising the environmental risks and uncertainties facing the commercial Pāua sector, their financial implications, and guidance for investing in response strategies, along with a public summary
+June 2023Report summarising the risks and uncertainties facing the Pāua sector, their financial implications, and guidance for response strategies